The Jack Rat Terrier is a small but mighty breed of dog. They typically weigh between 10-15 pounds and stand about 10-13 inches tall.

 Their intelligence means they pick up on training cues well, but their energy levels and slight stubborn streak can make training tricky.
 To overcome behavioral issues, socialization and obedience training are essential.

-Curious to learn more?
-Check out: American Pit Bull Terrier Temperament Intelligent
+Check this out: American Pit Bull Terrier Temperament Intelligent

 Rat Terriers may chase smaller animals due to their ratting history, so it's crucial to keep them engaged and prevent boredom.
 Jack Russells, on the other hand, need constant activity to prevent destructive behavior.